lucianhu/hpc-starter-guide/docs/connecting/generate-key.md

 To get MobaXterm:

 * Visit https://mobaxterm.mobatek.net/download-home-edition.html

 * Download either the Portable edition (blue button on the left, suitable for users without admin rights) or the Installer edition (green button on the right, requires admin rights).

 * Install or unpack MobaXterm and launch the software.
 Remember to dismiss any firewall warnings that may appear.

 Here's how to set up SSH keys with MobaXterm:

-* Open MobaXterm.
+* Open MobaXterm

-* Go to Tools -> MobaKeyGen (SSH key generator).
+* Go to Tools -> MobaKeyGen (SSH key generator)

-* Click "Generate" with default settings.
+* Click "Generate" with default settings

-* Move your mouse to generate randomness.
+* Move your mouse to generate randomness

-* Save the public key as id_rsa.pub and the private key (keep this secret!) as id_rsa.ppk.
+* Save the public key as id_rsa.pub and the private key (keep this secret!) as id_rsa.ppk

-* Upload your public key: Copy the public key text and forward it to the cluster administrator.
+* Upload your public key: Copy the public key text and forward it to the cluster administrator

-* Connect to a cluster using MobaXterm.
+* Connect to a cluster using MobaXterm

 ## Connecting from Another Computer/Laptop

 To connect to the cluster from a different computer than the one where your SSH keys are stored, you have two options:

 * Generate a new SSH key pair and submit the public part as explained earlier.

 * Copy the private part of the SSH key (`~/.ssh/id_ed25519`) to the second computer in the same location.

 ```